harvanchik/tailwind-template/README.md

 To kill the watch process, put your focus in the terminal that the process is running it, and press `CTRL + C`.
 You should be prompted to confirm your terminal of the process.
 Confirm your choice by entering `Y` followed by the `ENTER` key.

+### Live Server
+We will be using a VS Code extension to start our server up.
+Search for "Live Server" in the VS Code extensions tab.
+Alternatively, you can find it on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

+Once you download and install the extension, you might see a new button in the lower right-hand corner of the window in the blue riddon.
+It says **Go Live**.
+When you click that, it should start the server and open it on your browser.

+If you do not see the button, simply right click on the **index.html** file in the VS Code file explorer, and click **Open with Live Server**.

 ## Building for Production
 Building for production is similar to building for development.
 Do either of the following to build the CSS for production.
 - Run `npm run prod` in the root folder of the project.